pohl/ultrasaurus/README.md

 It resulted from a challenge I was given, to:

 * Write a single-page web app, that
-* Called at least one external service,
+* Calls at least one external service,
-* Displayed the retrieved information to the user, and
+* Displays the retrieved information to the user, and
-* Provided at least one user interaction with the fetched data,
+* Provides at least one user interaction with the fetched data,
 * ...with 7 days to complete the project.

 You can try it out online at [labs.screaming.org](http://labs.screaming.org), at least for the time being.